-WCC (Highways) - Have no objection subject to conditions but draw attention to a modification that will be needed.
+WCC (Highways) - Have no objection, subject to conditions, following further information received.

 Kenilworth Society

 "This latest application appears to amount to no more than a minor adjustment of W04/0295.
 We therefore wish to reiterate the objections set out in our letter dated 22nd April 2004."